Escherichia coli BL21(DE3): Naming

+"malB region" transduced from strain K-12 (strictly speaking, W3110) to make the strain Mal^{+} (has complete Mal regulon) λ^{S} (carry a lambda prophage with defective S gene).

 Characteristics

 Decreased proteolysis

 The proteolysis of heterologously expressed proteins is reduced due to the functional deficiency of two major proteases, Lon and OmpT.
 Lon is usually present in the cytoplasm of the cell, but in all B strains its production is prevented by an insertion within the promoter sequence.
 OmpT is located in the outer membrane but is absent in B strains due to deletion.

 Expression induction

 While E. coli BL21(DE3) supports the expression of genes under the control of constitutive promoters, it is specifically engineered for IPTG induction of recombinant genes under the control of a T7 promoter.
 The realized induction strength depends on several factors, including the IPTG concentration and the timing of its supplementation.

 This function is enabled by the presence of a recombinant λ-prophage (DE3).
 DE3 carries a T7 RNA polymerase (RNAP) gene under the control of a lacUV5 promoter (lacUV5-T7 gene 1).
 T7-RNAP is highly specific to the T7 promoter and orthogonal to native E. coli promoters.
 Therefore the T7-RNAP only transcribes (exogenously introduced) genes that are regulated by a T7 promoter.
 The LacUV5 promoter is derived from the E. coli wildtype lac promoter but exhibits an increased transcription strength due to two mutations that facilitate its interaction with a native E. coli RNAP σ-factor.

 In E. coli BL21(DE3) the expression of the T7-RNAP is suppressed by the constitutively expressed LacI repressor.
 LacI binds the lac operator, which is located downstream of the LacUV5 promoter, preventing the production of the T7-RNAP.
 However, upon supplementation of IPTG, the LacI repressor dissociates from the lac operator, allowing for the expression of T7-RNAP.
 Subsequently, T7-RNAP can initiate the transcription of a recombinant gene under T7 promoter control.

 Other DE3 modifications ensure stable integration of the prophage in the genome and prevent the prophage from entering the lytic cycle (ind1, sam7, and nin5).